olutmatkaijian/LumaFlow/README.md

 - [ ] Start working on more domain libraries.
 - [ ] Get real-time collaboration working, if that makes sense.
 - [ ] Interface is ugly.
 - [ ] Build features that make sense.
+- [ ] Get CORS to work - it worked before, but why not now?!

 ## Acknowledgements